jsndyks/veloclubdevis/update4.md

 This also needs fixing please.

 Actually I have just noticed that the side panels look OK on the jersey itself, but are wrong on the side panel inset.
-This inconsistency is pretty confusing.
+_This inconsistency is pretty confusing_.
 See below.

 <img width="50%" src="PRIMALdesigns/visJersey.longSleeve.sidePanels.annotated.png"/>